 Recent liberalization of the telecom sector has made telecommunications one of Pakistan’s most promising sectors.
 Today, four cellular companies are operating in the country with a customer base approaching 182 million subscribers compared to 167 million last year, showing a growth of 8.6 percent.
 The private sector is now actively involved in the expansion and development of telecommunication services.
 It provides cellular telephone services, card payphone, internet/broadband services, and, with the privatization of Pakistan Telecommunication Company Limited (PTCL), it also provides fixed line telephone services.

 Pakistan’s telecom sector has enormous growth potential.
 A major development in the sector was the auction of the 3G/4G license by the Government of Pakistan.
 All cellular operators participated in the auction and 3G licenses were awarded to Mobilink, Ufone, and Telenor and the 3G/4G license was awarded to Zong.
 Later, all existing cellular operators got the 4G license in Pakistan.
 In addition to this, Government has unveiled 5G roadmap incorporating the testing of 5G technology and allied services during the FY21.
-With telecom operators rolling out 3G/4G services, the number of its subscription has grown quickly and stands at 70 million.
+With telecom operators rolling out 3G/4G services, the number broadband subscribers have grown quickly and stands at 100 million.
 This surge has created a huge demand for smartphones, which is the top selling category across all major e-commerce platforms.

 Pakistan’s telecommunications infrastructure includes: Microwave radio relay, coaxial cable, fiber-optic cable, cellular, and satellite networks.
-International links include: landing points for the SEA-ME-WE-3 and SEA-ME-WE-4 submarine cable systems that provide links to Asia, the Middle East, and Europe; as well as the recently-completed fiber-optic land cable from China to the city of Rawalpindi.
+International links include landing points for the SEA-ME-WE-3 and SEA-ME-WE-4 submarine cable systems that provide links to Asia, the Middle East, and Europe; as well as the recently completed fiber-optic land cable from China to the city of Rawalpindi.
 About 44,000 cell sites cover the longitude and latitude of Pakistan.